ppy/osu-wiki/news/2020-31-12-mappers-report-fall.md

 Not only does gaston\_2199 like to map DnB, but they also recently got their hands on something more technical.
 [Onis Keyboard](https://osu.ppy.sh/beatmapsets/1176086#taiko/2453006) by the artist pm04034 is a pretty big set, offering 7 difficulties for players of all levels.
 The top diff being especially interesting, due to the nature of the song, which offers many rhythmic changes and a bit variety of snappings that all got implemented in a very clean style.

 The volume control is also something that gaston\_2199 never misses to play around with, which is something that is often overlooked.
-Complex snaps, nicely playable and some SV changes every now and then form a very engaging and fun to play map!
+Complex snaps and some SV changes every now and then form a very engaging and fun to play map!
 We hope we never have to miss gaston\_2199 in the ranked section, as they keep a very high quality throughout all the years of their activity.
 Leave them a nice comment and go enjoy their maps if you haven't already!

 ### -MomoX (osu!catch)